Nullness Specification (draft)

 .
 The basic idea is that, every time a tool encounters a type component with the nullness operatorUNSPECIFIED

-, it has the option to fork off two "worlds": one in which the operator isUNION_NULL
+, it has the option to fork off three "worlds": one in which the operator isUNION_NULL

-and one in which it isNO_CHANGE
+, and one in which it isNO_CHANGE

-.In more detail: When tools lack a nullness specification for a type, they may choose to assume that either of the resulting worlds may be the "correct" specification.
+.In more detail: When tools lack a nullness specification for a type, they may choose to assume that any of the resulting worlds may be the "correct" specification.
 The all-worlds version of a rule, by requiring types to be compatible in all possible worlds, holds that types are incompatible unless it has enough information to prove they are compatible.
 The some-world version, by requiring types to be compatible only in some world, holds that types are compatible unless it has enough information to prove they are incompatible.
 (By behaving "optimistically," the some-world version is much like Kotlin's rules for "platform types.")

 Thus, a strict tool might choose to implement the all-worlds version of rules, and a lenient tool might choose to implement the some-world version.
 Yet another tool might implement both and let users select which rules to apply.